aksnzhy/xlearn/README.md

 <img src="https://github.com/aksnzhy/xLearn/raw/master/img/speed.png" width = "800"/>

-xLearn is developed with high-performance C++ code with careful design and optimizations.
+xLearn is developed by high-performance C++ code with careful design and optimizations.
 Our system is designed to maximize CPU and memory utilization, provide cache-aware computation, and support lock-free learning.
 By combining these insights, xLearn is 5x-13x faster compared to similar systems.

 ### Ease-of-use